Cybersec Essentials

 There are numerous frameworks out there right now that can assist you in developing and sustaining a cybersecurity plan.
 You can choose the framework you want using your findings from your cybersecurity risk assessment, vulnerability assessment, and penetration test.

-The measures required to regularly monitor and assess your organization's security posture will be outlined in the security framework you choose, so it’s important to look at these too, and determine if they are the right measures for your business and its assets.
+The measures required to regularly monitor and assess your organization’s security posture, including implementing security controls to alleviate risks, will be outlined in the security framework you choose, so it’s important to look at these too, and determine if they are the right measures for your business and its assets.

-A crucial part of a cybersecurity plan is the development of a risk management strategy, which analyzes potential hazards that can have an impact on the business.
+A crucial part of a cybersecurity plan is the development of a risk management strategy, which analyzes potential hazards, including security threats, that can have an impact on the business.
 A corporation can proactively identify and assess risks that could have a negative impact on this part of the strategy.

 A comprehensive risk management plan includes: